 Hungry for more lunches kids will love?
 I have 100 more ideas in my ebook, 101 Packed Lunches!

 All my best kid-friendly lunches from over a decade of creating meal plans.
 Add some variety to your child’s lunchbox with these epic lunches, plus receive my Pack Meals Like a Pro ebook, free with purchase!

 More Pasta Salad Ideas for Kids

-Pasta salad is just one of my kids’ favorite lunches, and I love that it can be prepped ahead and still taste good 2 days later.
+Pizza pasta salad is just one of my kids’ favorite cold school lunches, and I love that it can be prepped ahead.
 Here are some more ideas you’re family is going to love!